julieagnessparks/julieagnessparks/README.md

 I'm on [Twitter](https://x.com/julieasparks), [LinkedIn](https://www.linkedin.com/in/julie-a-sparks/), and [Medium](https://medium.com/@julieasparks).

+You can view my community involvement and past talks [here](https://github.com/julieagnessparks/community-contributions).

 <!--
 **julieagnessparks/julieagnessparks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.